abocchieri/abocchieri.github.io/index.md

 subtitle:
 ---

-I am a postdoctoral researcher in exoplanet science.
-I am affiliated to the Department of Physics at the ["Sapienza" University of Rome](https://www.uniroma1.it/) and supervised by Prof. Enzo Pascale, the Ariel mission scientist.
+I am a postdoctoral researcher in exoplanet science, supervised by Prof. Enzo Pascale, the Ariel mission scientist.
+I am affiliated to the Department of Physics at the ["Sapienza" University of Rome](https://www.uniroma1.it/) and to [INAF](http://www.inaf.it/it) at the [Osservatorio Astrofisico di Arcetri](https://www.arcetri.inaf.it/).

 I specialize in **the atmospheric characterization of exoplanets with Ariel**.
 I have expertise in atmospheric retrieval methods, instrument simulation pipelines, calibration procedures, detrending techniques, and Ariel mission performance analysis.